dimple-dhawan/cancer-risk-ai/README.md

   "70-year-old male who smokes and has chest pain" or
-  "Smoking: 7, Passive Smoker is high"
+  "Smoking: 7, Passive Smoker is high" or questions about the dataset itself like:
+  "How many men under 30 are high risk of cancer and high obesity?"
 * Supports both descriptive and numeric symptom entries
 * Real-time predictions with health insights
 * Interactive web interface built with Streamlit